trothr/nord/doc/hierarchy.md

 NORD does not specifically use or supply `/srv` content or framework.

-NORD uses /var/run (sym-linked to /run for compatibility) and avoids contention by handling /var mount early.
+NORD uses `/var/run` (sym-linked to `/run` for compatibility) and avoids contention by handling `/var` mount early.
+NORD does *not* follow the (SystemD motivated?) practice of `/run` being the mount point and `/var/run` being the link.
+With NORD, it's the other way around, going with original practice.

-`/SYSTEM` is best illustrated by examples:
+`/SYSTEM` is best illustrated by examples: <br/>
 `/Linux-i386` or `/Linux-x86_64` would be for NORD on PC hardware when the operating system disk is shared (i.e., among virtual machines).